Panelists include: Kathryn Lord, Laura VanArendonk Baugh, and Suzanne Clothier; the panel will be hosted by Amy Cook.

 Laura VanArendonk Baugh

-Laura VanArendonk Baugh discovered positive reinforcement training after a decade of more traditional models, and she’s never looked back.
+Laura VanArendonk Baugh (she/her) discovered positive reinforcement training after a decade of more traditional models, and she’s never looked back.
 She has competed in obedience, agility, rally obedience, and protection sport, but her special love is helping novices and crossover trainers like herself get started with the science of behavior and the practical application of clicker training.
 She also has a tender place for high-intensity dogs, which led to her first training book, Fired Up, Frantic, and Freaked Out.
 Her second training book, Social, Civil, and Savvy, emphasizes the role of socialization in setting a dog up for learning and life success.
 She also has authored a book for children which introduces clicker training titled Dragons, Unicorns, Chimeras, & Clickers.

 She currently lives with doberman Undómiel and labrador Penny, who was part of a clicker puppy research program for guide dogs.
 Laura is faculty for Clicker Expo and for the Karen Pryor Academy of Animal Training & Behavior, and she is delighted to join the Lemonade Conference.